-We are early in our development efforts and we have only two product candidates in clinical development, with all of our other research programs currently in the nonclinical or discovery stage.
+We are early in our development efforts, with our research programs currently in the nonclinical or discovery stage.
 We have a limited history of conducting clinical trials to test our product candidates in humans.

 We are early in our development efforts and most of our operations to date have been limited to developing our platform technologies and conducting drug discovery and nonclinical studies.
-Our lead FA GeneTAC® small molecule, DT-216, formulated as the prior DT-216 product candidate, entered into a Phase 1 SAD clinical trial in March 2022, the first clinical trial for one of our product candidates and we completed the Phase 1 MAD clinical trial of the prior DT-216 product candidate in August 2023.
-We withdrew our IND for the prior DT-216 product candidate in October 2023, and have initiated a Phase 1 SAD clinical trial in normal healthy volunteers in Australia to evaluate single doses using multiple routes of administration of DT-216P2, which uses the same drug substance, DT-216.
-We have also completed dosing in a Phase 1 clinical trial in normal healthy volunteers for DT-168, our FECD GeneTAC® product candidate.
+Our lead FA GeneTACTM small molecule, DT-216, formulated as the prior DT-216 product candidate entered into a SAD Phase 1 clinical trial in March 2022, the first clinical trial for one of our product candidates and we completed the MAD Phase 1 clinical trial of the prior DT-216 product candidate in August 2023.
+We withdrew our IND for the prior DT-216 product candidate in October 2023, and plan to submit a new IND with a new product candidate, DT-216P2, which uses the same drug substance, DT-216.
 As a result, we have limited infrastructure, experience conducting clinical trials as a company and regulatory interactions, and cannot be certain that our clinical trials will be completed on time, if at all, that our planned development programs would be acceptable to the FDA or other comparable foreign regulatory authorities, or that, if approval is obtained, such product candidates can be successfully commercialized.

-Because of the early stage of development of our product candidates, our ability to eventually generate significant revenues from product sales will depend on a number of factors, including:
+Because of the early stage of development of our products candidates, our ability to eventually generate significant revenues from product sales will depend on a number of factors, including:

-- completion of nonclinical studies and clinical trials with favorable results; - acceptance of INDs by the FDA or similar regulatory filing by comparable foreign regulatory authorities for the conduct of clinical trials of our product candidates and our proposed design of future clinical trials;

-- receipt of marketing approvals from applicable regulatory authorities, including new drug applications (NDAs), from the FDA and maintaining such approvals; - market acceptance of any of our approved product candidates; - making arrangements with our third-party manufacturers for, or establishing, commercial manufacturing capabilities; - maintaining an acceptable safety profile of our products following approval; and - maintaining and growing an organization of scientists and business personnel who can develop our products and technology.
+- completion of nonclinical studies and clinical trials with favorable results; - acceptance of INDs by the FDA or similar regulatory filing by comparable foreign regulatory authorities for the conduct of clinical trials of our product candidates and our proposed design of future clinical trials; - receipt of marketing approvals from applicable regulatory authorities, including new drug applications (NDAs), from the FDA and maintaining such approvals; - market acceptance of any of our approved product candidates; - making arrangements with our third-party manufacturers for, or establishing, commercial manufacturing capabilities; - maintaining an acceptable safety profile of our products following approval; and - maintaining and growing an organization of scientists and business personnel who can develop our products and technology.

-The success of our business, including our ability to finance our company and generate any revenue in the future, will primarily depend on the successful development, regulatory approval and commercialization of our FA, FECD, DM1 and HD GeneTAC® candidates, as well as our other product candidates, which may never occur.
+The success of our business, including our ability to finance our company and generate any revenue in the future, will primarily depend on the successful development, regulatory approval and commercialization of our FA, FECD, HD and DM1 GeneTACTM candidates, as well as our other product candidates, which may never occur.
 In the future, we may also become dependent on other product candidates that we may develop or acquire; however, given our early stage of development, it may be several years, if at all, before we have demonstrated the safety and efficacy of a treatment sufficient to warrant approval for commercialization.
 If we are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize our product candidates, we may not be able to generate sufficient revenue to continue our business.